suffolklibraries/sljekyll/_recurrents/sudbury-stay-and-play.md

 ---
 recurrent-title: "Stay and play: for babies and toddlers and their parents"
 recurrent-description: "Chat and enjoy a drink and biscuit with other parents while your children play with our toys.
-Donations for tea/coffee appreciated."
+Donations for tea/coffee appreciated.
+No session 25 July due to extreme weather conditions."
 recurrent-day: Thursday
 recurrent-times: 1100-1200
 recurrent-location: sudbury-library